What's new ?

 New European ships and EU-flagged ships going for dismantling must also have on board an inventory of hazardous materials (IHM) verified by the relevant administration or authority and specifying the location and approximate quantities of those materials.
 This obligation will also apply from 31 December 2020 to all existing ships sailing under the flag of Member States of the Union as well as to ships flying the flag of a third country and calling at an EU port or anchorage.

 This will facilitate the recycling of vessels and reduce the presence of toxic materials on board ships.
 In November 2016, EMSA, the European Maritime Safety Agency, published a Best Practice Guidance on the Inventory of Hazardous Materials for practitioners on the field, ship owners and national authorities.
 EU Member States' port authorities will control ships to verify whether they have on board a ready-for-recycling certificate or a valid inventory of hazardous materials.
+To assist the Member States in this respect, EMSA published in October 2019 a new Guidance on inspections of ships by the port States in accordance with Regulation (EU) 1257/2013 on ship recycling.

 The European List of ship recycling facilities